sidhj24/First-project/README.md

 3. survey_results_schema.csv - The Data dictionary for the data used for this assessment

 **Quick summary**
+1. People prefer to learn coding from online resources like blogs and videos
+2. C, Java, HTML and Python have been the go-to languages to use and learn

 **Acknowledgements**
 This code is insipired from some of the codes & concepts built as part of Udacity Data Science Nanodegree program